- 23 November 2023

 Where parents of a child are not married, financial claims can be made on behalf of children under the Children Act 1989, such as lump sums and property claims.
 These claims can only be made on behalf of the child and the parent should not benefit in the long term.
 For example, a claim can be bought for occupation of a property to provide a home for a child.
 These types of orders can be made until a child is 18 (or finishes full time education) when the occupation of the property would end.
 Claims can also be made for lump sum for specific items or costs, such as a car, computer, school fees and expenses.

-Please continue to explore our website which provides more specific detail in relation to specialised areas of Children law.
+Please continue to explore our website which provides more specific detail in relation to specialised areas of Family/Children law.